5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Pick up your scissors again

-Gently cut a straight line from the edge toward the center, stopping at the point you marked in the previous step.
-Repeat this for the remaining three spots.
+Gently cut a straight line from the edge toward the center, stopping exactly at the marked point.
+Repeat for the remaining three spots.

 Gently cut a straight line from the edge toward the center, stopping at the point you marked in the previous step